 Block the starting device when working on the engine.
-If the engine starts unexpectedly, there is a serious risk of injury.
+If the engine starts unexpectedly, there is

 There is always a risk of sustaining burns when an engine is hot.
 Particularly hot parts are branch pipes, turbochargers, oil sumps, and hot coolant and oil in pipes and hoses.